Azure-Samples/real-time-monitoring-and-observability-for-media/docs/1_project_setup.md

   1. Install Azure CLI commands on your local computer using [Install Azure CLI Instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
   2. Connect to Azure by using `az login`.
 If you have multiple Azure subscriptions, you might also need to run `az account set --subscription <subscription-id>` to set the correct subscription
   3. Install Azure Bicep CLI using [Bicep Install Instructions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install)
-  4. Fill in the parameters file with your own values before depoloyment
+  4. Fill in the parameters file with your own values before deployment
   5. Update kustotablesetup.kql with your own table column names and types

   Setup